 - The Internet of Things

 The Internet of Things is a fast approaching force, whether you’re ready or not.
 In fact, you may already be using it.
-If you have a Fitbit that connects to your iPhone, a smart TV, or thermostat you control through a personal tablet, then you’re already dipping your toes into its potential.
+Do you have a Fitbit that connects to your iPhone, a smart TV, or thermostat you control through a personal tablet?
+You’re already dipping your toes into its potential.
 The benefit of IoT is that it promotes connectedness between “things” that are able to track data in real time.
 Soon, businesses everywhere will be diving in to this essential emerging technology; so let’s get ahead of the game.

 Not only does the Internet of things have a profound impact on our personal lives, but it promotes efficiency in the workplace as well.
 According to Gartner, Inc., 43 percent of businesses are using a plan to implement IoT in their business model.
 This illustrates the positive impact the technology has on businesses as a whole.
 When companies get on board, they can use data gathered to improve decision making, increase productivity and propel smarter operations.